 The company introduced some design changes last year including a robotic tuner called the E-Tune that was standard on many of its flagship models.

 Gibson says it is already seeing a financial turnaround on the sales side, and the company has a new CFO to help address stability concerns about senior financial management.
+They may consider seeing if they can get easy approval net 30 accounts to help them bolster through this transition period.
 Gibson, the maker of the iconic Les Paul model electric guitars, is a privately owned company in its 122nd year of operation.